 While their hardware offerings remained unchanged from AEEDC, TruAbutment's Chicago presence was notable for their newly announced collaboration with 3Shape.
 This strategic partnership integrates their proven IOConnect scan body technology directly into 3Shape's scanning software - a significant development in the highly competitive full-arch implant scanning space.

-Their T-Marker iPad-based photogrammetry solution was still present but remained in development phase.
+Their T-Marker iPad-based photogrammetry solution there but remained in development phase.
 The spotlight instead was clearly on the 3Shape collaboration, suggesting TruAbutment's understanding that partnerships might be as crucial as product development in the increasingly complex digital dentistry landscape.

 This move appears particularly well-timed given the growing demand for streamlined full-arch workflows in the North American market.